greboid/dockerfiles/README.md

 The template files using go's [text/template syntax](https://pkg.go.dev/text/template), with functions defined to retrieve the latest images, releases, packages, etc.

-To update all the Dockerfiles in the repo, run the `cmd` package (`go run ./cmd`).
-This will commit each Dockerfile individually and build and push any changed images by default; for local development you can pass `--commit=false` and `--build=false`.
+Dockerfiles are updated using [contempt](https://github.com/csmith/contempt).
+This can also be used to commit, build and push any changes.

 ## Images